alexbenko/watch_cam/README.md

   Using OpenCv and Flask I am able to "live stream" a usb camera connected to my Raspberry Pi.
 Currently only the server in the face_detection folder works on the my Pi.
 The threaded_face_detection works on my MacBook Pro 2019 though.
 </p>

+<p>I have set up a docker container pushed to Dockerhub.
+See bellow on everything you need set up.</p>

 <ul>
   <h2>Info About My Pi</h2>